Guide to Finding a Therapist

 - South Asian Therapists (South Asian therapists)

 The filters are your friend and can help a lot, but you will have to do a lot of filtering yourself.
 Click on the profiles and read their bios.
 Do they speak about themself in a way that resonates with you?
-You might be able to see if they meet some of your criteria by reading the profile.
+You might be able to see if they meet some of your criteria by reading their profile.
 They may also talk about their identity or therapy style in their bio.

 If you are struggling to find a therapist in your area, consider utilizing virtual therapy and widening your search to other areas in your state.
-Therapists are licensed by state and it can be easier to find therapists in certain regions, so if you live in a small town or rural area, it might be easier to find a good fit in the largest city within your state.
+Therapists are licensed by state (sometimes multiple states), and it can be easier to find therapists in certain regions, so if you live in a small town or rural area, it might be easier to find a good fit in the largest city within your state.

 For Those Without Insurance

-If you don’t have insurance, it is possible to use the above databases to look for cheaper “sliding scale” therapy using the filters.
+If you don’t have insurance, it is possible to use the above databases to look for more affordable “sliding scale” therapy options using the filters.
 If you are having trouble finding therapy in your budget, try doing research on cultural centers or health clinics that offer free or sliding scale therapy in the area.
 Is there a 2SLGBTQIA+ center nearby that offers therapy?
-Try Google searching your location with key words about what you are looking for (example: free therapy Chicago queer) or use the HRSA Data Warehouse to search for local federally qualified health centers, some of which (not all) offer sliding scale mental health care.
+Try using a search engine (like Google or Duck Duck Go) to search key words related to your needs and location (example: “free therapy Chicago queer”).
+You can also use the HRSA Data Warehouse to search for local federally qualified health centers, some of which (not all) offer sliding scale mental health care.

-Another option is to reach out to local universities or medical schools because therapists in training often offer free or sliding scale therapy.
+Another option is to reach out to local universities or medical schools, because therapists in training often offer free or sliding scale therapy.
 You can also contact pre-licensed therapists who work as interns at therapy practices and need to fulfill a certain number of hours before getting their license.
 They also usually offer sliding scale therapy at low rates.
 One thing to consider is that you may have a time limit with these interns and therapists in training because they might eventually leave to start working as a licensed therapist elsewhere and will begin to charge higher rates.

 It is also possible to find grants or funds that help cover your therapy costs for a certain number of sessions.
 Here is a list of some organizations that offer grants to cover therapy costs:

-- Inclusive Therapists’ BIPOC Therapy Fund
+- BIPOC Therapy Fund

-- Lotus Therapy Fund from the Asian Mental Health Collective
+- Lotus Therapy Fund

-Reach Out & Vet Potential Therapists
+Step 3: Reach Out & Vet Potential Therapists

 Emailing: You can make a template email to copy and paste and send to a lot of therapists, which eliminates playing phone tag.
 However, you won’t be able to get a feel for who they are in conversation.
 It is also easier for a therapist to not reply to an email.
 If you have them on the phone, you have their attention.

-You can also email them to set up a time to talk on the phone, thereby avoiding phone tag and getting a human connection.
+You can also email therapists to set up a time to talk on the phone, thereby avoiding phone tag and getting a human connection.
 Although, if you have phone call anxiety, make sure to listen to yourself and your comfort level.

 Some therapeutic practices and clinics have an administrative team that you will have to communicate with before connecting with the therapist in question.
-They don’t always allow you to talk with the therapist directly before your first appointment, so you can ask the team some of the logistical questions (about insurance for example) and then either ask them to relay the other questions to the therapist or you can ask them to set up a meeting between the two of you in order to ask the questions that only the therapist can answer.
+They don’t always allow you to talk with the therapist directly before your first appointment, so you can ask the team some of the logistical questions (about insurance, for example) and then either ask them to relay the other questions to the therapist or you can ask them to set up a meeting between the two of you in order to ask the questions that only the therapist can answer.

 Don’t forget to take notes about each therapist in the document you created!
 This will allow you to compare your options.